cs3216/cs3216.github.io/assignments/facebook.md

 time to graduate to the more complicated toys.
 In this phase, we will learn how to store persistent data!
 To be more precise, we are going to store data about our application’s users in a MySQL database.
+Well, actually any SQL-based database system will do.

 ### An Overview of Relational Databases